 PRO TIP: Don’t connect to unsecured hotel Wi-Fi unless you’re protected with a VPN.
 Without a VPN, your data could be exposed.

 Here’s why you need a VPN service for traveling

 It is almost certain that the hotel room you are staying in uses an open Wi-Fi connection, making you highly vulnerable to snooping and data theft while you are using it.
 Therefore, a reliable VPN service comes as a lifesaver when you don’t want to use your mobile data but also don’t feel like exposing your private information.
 But did you know that VPNs can bring you more than security?

 Here’s what you can do once you have the NordVPN app on your device:

-What many users like about NordVPN, is that the robust security comes in the form of a simple and functional app, which you can download to your smartphone, computer, tablet or even a router.
-If you don’t have it yet, I’d suggest getting one right away – all the plans are backed up with a 30-day money-back guarantee, so you have plenty of time to see if the service matches your expectations.
+What many users like about NordVPN is that the robust security comes in the form of a simple and functional app, which you can download to your smartphone, computer, tablet or even a router.
+If you don’t have it yet, I’d suggest getting one right away – all the plans are backed by a 30-day money-back guarantee, so you have plenty of time to feel the benefits of having a VPN on all the time.